Counterfactual conditional: Description

 Fake past is extremely prevalent cross-linguistically, either on its own or in combination with other morphemes.
 Moreover, theoretical linguists and philosophers of language have argued that other languages' strategies for marking counterfactuality are actually realizations of fake tense along with other morphemes.
 For this reason, fake tense has often been treated as the locus of the counterfactual meaning itself.

 Formal analyses

 In formal semantics and philosophical logic, fake past is regarded as a puzzle, since it is not obvious why so many unrelated languages would repurpose a tense morpheme to mark counterfactuality.
 Proposed solutions to this puzzle divide into two camps: past as modal and past as past.
 These approaches differ in whether or not they take the past tense's core meaning to be about time.

 In the past as modal approach, the denotation of the past tense is not fundamentally about time.
 Rather, it is an underspecified skeleton which can apply either to modal or temporal content.
-For instance, the particular past as modal proposal of Iatridou (2000), the past tense's core meaning is what's shown schematically below:
+For instance, the particular past as modal proposal of Iatridou (2000), the past tense's core meaning is what is shown schematically below: